 Introduction to workflows

-Workflows are a powerful tool that let you automatically act on monitoring data.
-Workflows enable you to:
+The Workflows app is a powerful tool that lets you automatically act on monitoring data.

 Automatically react to Davis events or security problems.